datacoves/docs/docs/how-tos/dataops/releasing-new-feature.md

       1. A new database is created for each Pull Request
       2. Production manifest.json is downloaded
       3. A **dbt build** is executed building only the changed models and their dependencies along with tests
-      4. Developed code is checked against configured SQLFluff linting rules
+      4. Developed code is checked against configured [SQLFluff](https://docs.sqlfluff.com/en/stable/rules.html#rule-index) linting rules
-      5. Governance tests are run using pre-commit-dbt
+      5. Governance tests are run using [dbt-checkpoint](https://github.com/dbt-checkpoint/dbt-checkpoint)
       6. Airflow checks are performed

 3. **Code Review:**